hansits034/Computer-Graphics/ITS Informatics Engineering Building/README.md

 ---

-✨ *This assignment helps to build a strong foundation in interactive computer graphics using WebGL.*
+### ✨What I Learned: This assignment helps to build a strong foundation in interactive computer graphics using WebGL.